I am a PhD student at the IRL

 to gain more effective learning interaction.

-So we have been working on exploring how to better interpret, incorporate, and allocate human feedback to speed up agent learning.
+So I have been working on exploring how to better interpret, incorporate, and allocate human feedback to speed up agent learning.

-We also work on designing a better representation of the learning agent to elicit a more natural and effective learning interaction between the human trainer and the learner.
+I also work on designing a better representation of the learning agent to elicit a more natural and effective learning interaction between the human and the learner.

-Currently, we focus on curriculum learning in the context of reinforcement learning.
+Currently, I focus on curriculum learning in the context of reinforcement learning.